waynegraham/registry.clir.org/_projects/2014-church-and-state-in-the-united-states-documenting-w.md

 ---
 layout: project
-title: Church and State in the United States: Documenting War, Immigration Reform, and Civil Rights from 1859 to 1980
+title: "Church and State in the United States: Documenting War, Immigration Reform, and Civil Rights from 1859 to 1980"
+year: 2014
+end_range: 1980
+formats: "NULL"
+geographic_extant: "Continental United States"
+institution: "NULL"
+institution_type: "NULL"
+primary_contact: "Christine Angel"
+size: "136 linear feet"
+start_range: "1859"
+summary: "St. John's University will partner with The Center for Migration Studies of New York (CMS-NY) and St. Paul's College to significantly enhance access to over 50,000 items documenting US turmoil during the Civil War and the Vietnam/Cold War.
+While these collections provide primary evidence documenting the isolationist and immigration trends through US social history, they remain unprocessed and therefore hidden to many scholars.
+For 36 months, this project will increase awareness of these collections through the arrangement and description of personal papers and ephemera that address each collection in its entirety.
+The final deliverable will consist of the creation of finding aids at the folder-level that can be shared online upon request."
+hc_id: "11627377"
+program: "NULL"
+grant_type: "Cataloging Hidden Collections"
+project_url: "NULL"
+address1:  "NULL"
+address2:  "NULL"
+city:  "NULL"
+state:  "NULL"
+zip: "NULL"
+repository_url:  "NULL"
+funded:  "FALSE"
+p1_institution:  "NULL"
+p2_name:  "NULL"
+p2_institution:  "NULL"
+p3_name:  "NULL"
+p3_institution:  "NULL"
+material_string: "NULL"
+collaborating_institution:  "Center for Migration Studies of New York; St. Paul's College, Washington, DC"
+grant_amount:  "NULL"
+material_description:  "NULL"
 ---